Authors and Journalists Rights in Africa

-UNESCO will lead the 25th celebration of World Press Freedom Day 2018.
-Registration is now open for the main event, which will take place in Accra, Ghana on 2 – 3 May.
-This year’s global theme is ‘Keeping Power in Check: Media, Justice and The Rule of Law’.
+The UNESCO celebrations of the 25th World Press Freedom Day is taking place in Accra, Ghana on 2 – 3 May under the theme ‘Keeping Power in Check: Media, Justice and The Rule of Law’.

 Across the globe, recent political, technological and economic transformations have placed new strains on press freedom.
 Within the UN’s Sustainable Development Goals making up its 2030 Agenda, the contribution of journalists and media workers is linked to SDG 16 on peace, justice and strong institutions.